 6. Encourage Opinions

 During team meetings or discussions, encourage everyone to share their opinion.
 Everyone should put forward their ideas that can produce productive sessions.
-Doing so will help you build a team that is creative and ready to face any new challenges.
+Doing so will help you build a creative team and be ready to face new challenges.

 7. Focus on Icebreakers

-The initial minutes of a team meeting is critical, and it will set the tone of how the meeting will turn out to be.
-Use the first minutes to conduce some icebreakers such as asking questions about how they are doing and what is in their weekend agenda.
+The initial minutes of a team meeting are critical, as it will set the tone of how the meeting will turn out.
+Use the first minutes to conduct some icebreakers, such as asking questions about how they are doing and what is on their weekend agenda.

 For example, ask everyone to share their funny experiences of their past that will lighten up the mood.
 Ask it to a random person or ask everyone to share their responses.
-The only rule is that it should make everyone loosen up and share a laugh or two.
+The only rule is that it should make everyone loosen up and share a laugh.
 The more laid back they are, the better the team meeting will be.